cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

     -GlobalCatalogAppsType AllowedAppList `
     -PrivateCatalogAppsType AllowedAppList

-The legacy command should not be used in tenants that have not previously been configured for application policies.
-New implementations should follow the policy guide below.
+**The legacy command above should not be used in tenants that have not previously been configured for application policies.
+New implementations should follow the policy guide below.**

 ScubaGear will continue to look for the legacy policies when running in noninteractive mode because of a limitation in the API when gathering the data for the report.
 Users can utilize interactive mode, and ScubaGear will gather the data for the newer portal based settings.